R4MA26/lynx-setup-with-tailwind/README.md

 Scan the QRCode in the terminal with your LynxExplorer App to see the result.

 You can start editing the page by modifying `src/App.tsx`.
 The page auto-updates as you edit the file.

+Note:
+Currently, what I have tested, what can be changed by Tailwind is still the bg-red-500 and text-3xl colors.
+There are still many Tailwind classes that cannot be used.